cky008/fria-ontology/prompt ver1.md

 fria:FRIA-reportChallenge14 a rdfs:Class ;
     fria:FRIA-reporthasEvaluation fria:FRIA-reportEvaluation14 ;
     fria:FRIA-reporthasImpactLevel fria:FRIA-reportImpactLevel14 ;
-    rdfs:comment "There is no explanation of reasons and criteria behind a certain output of the AI system that the user can understand" ;
+    rdfs:comment "There is no explanation of reasons and criteria behind a certain output of the AI system that the user can understand." ;
     rdfs:subClassOf fria:FRIA-reportChallenge1 .

 fria:FRIA-reportEvaluation15 a rdfs:Class ;